Kentucky Down Under Adventure Zoo Website

 Green River Park & Arboretum is located on the banks of the beautiful Green River in historic Downtown Munfordville.
 Primitive camping is allowed, call City Hall to let them know you will be camping.

 Breeze along the treetops at the edge of Mammoth Cave National Park at Kentucky’s first canopy zip line tour.
-Mammoth Cave Adventures offers 2 separate courses that travel across 7 zip lines, spanning over 60 acres of rolling-high-ridged hills.
+Adventures of Mammoth Cave offers 2 separate courses that travel across 7 zip lines, spanning over 60 acres of rolling-high-ridged hills.

 Located in Hart, Barren and Edmonson counties, Mammoth Cave National Park is one of Kentucky’s “There’s Only One” attractions.